Landon Ashley - Class of 2019

 Samantha Mack - Class of 2015

 "I truly believe that CHCS helped instill qualities that greatly benefited me in college.
 I had a very time-consuming major at Baylor University, but I was taught how to focus on the details without losing sight of the big picture.
 I was encouraged to stay organized, determined, and always be curious about the subjects at hand!
 I had many teachers that did this well, but I think one of the main takeaways was how to be joyful in all circumstances.
-Even during the long finals wheels or preparing for thesis, knowing where my joy and purpose is placed had served me well and has prepared me more for life than anything else.
+Even during the long finals week or preparing for my thesis, knowing where my joy and purpose is placed has served me well and has prepared me more for life than anything else.
 CHCS has given me some of the greatest lifelong friends and role models that I aspire to be like.
 Having the opportunity to have a Christian education where I built my core beliefs is something I will forever be grateful for and cherish.
 Very thankful for CHCS."

 Luke Dyess - Class of 2016

 "The classical structure and teacher's expectations at Christian Heritage provided me with a significant advantage when tackling the challenge of college coursework.
 As well as being prepared for the rigors of college academics, I was equipped with adept knowledge of Christianity to face the moral decisions presented on a college campus."

 Darbi Dorrough - Class of 2019